flectra-hq/documentation-user/content/legal/terms/enterprise.rst

 choice, that are not under the control of Flectra SA.

-For the duration of this Agreement, Flectra SA gives the Customer a non-exclusive, non-transferable license to use (execute, modify, execute after modification) the Flectra Enterprise Edition software, under the terms set forth in :ref:`appendix_a`.
+For the duration of this Agreement, Flectra SA gives the Customer a non-exclusive, non-transferable license to use (execute, modify, execute after modification) the Flectra Professional Edition software, under the terms set forth in.

-The Customer agrees to take all necessary measures to guarantee the unmodified execution of the part of the Software that verifies the validity of the Flectra Enterprise Edition usage and collects statistics for that purpose, including but not limited to the running of an instance, the number of Users, the installed Apps, and the number of lines of code of Covered Extra Modules.
+The Customer agrees to take all necessary measures to guarantee the unmodified execution of the part of the Software that verifies the validity of the Flectra Professional Edition usage and collects statistics for that purpose, including but not limited to the running of an instance, the number of Users, the installed Apps, and the number of lines of code of Covered Extra Modules.